mahanzavari/DataStructures-Algorithms/README.md

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ---
-Feel free to extend the implementation with additional features such as tree traversal visualizations, performance metrics, or custom visualization styles.
+Feel free to extend the implementation with additional features such as tree traversal visualizations, performance metrics, custom visualization styles, or any other related DSA data algorithm/dataStructures.